Baytown Refinery: Labor relations

+Labor history

+Labor relations have, at times, been contentious at the Baytown refinery.
+A long-standing dispute at the Beaumont Refinery, led to accusations of ExxonMobil attempting to decertify the USW at the site.

+Operating history and accidents

 On December 23, 2021, a large explosion occurred at the refinery in what was described as a major industrial accident by both local and national news.
-The explosion, caused by a fire, occurred around 1AM and seriously injured five workers, four of which were airlifted to the hospital with one being transported by ambulance.
+The explosion, caused by a fire, occurred around 1AM and seriously injured five workers, four of whom were airlifted to the hospital with one being transported by ambulance.
 No fatalities were reported.
 Two of the injured contract workers have filed a $10 million lawsuit against ExxonMobil and partner Team Industrial Services for unsafe working conditions as of a result of the explosion.

+A July 31, 2019 fire in a polymerization unit occurred when a popcorn polymer built up in a line and ruptured, causing a fireball reaching 900 feet into the air.
+After a 3 week jury trial, a verdict of responsibility was won for the plaintiffs resulting in $28.5 million in damages for compensation for 5 injured workers.

+Despite the accidents, the Baytown Refinery is regarded to be a well-run refinery that has won several awards in process and personal safety.
+The chemical and olefins units at the refinery each won the AFPM Elite Gold Safety Award in 2023.

+The refinery's Operations team set a record for OHSA performance regarding safety of 18 years without a recordable injury according to a 2024 press release from the SEA Conference:With an impressive record of over 18 years and 11.2 million work hours without an OSHA-recordable injury, our Baytown team sets the industry standard in safety and operational excellence.